oVirt/ovirt-site/source/infra/otopi-infra-migration.html.md

       Run engine-setup-2 --config-append=filename where filename is an answer file generated in a previous execution check that engine-setup-2 runs without any question

+      Run engine-cleanup-2 --config-append=filename where filename is an answer file generated in a previous execution check that engine-cleanup-2 runs without any question

 #### Test case: logging

       Run engine-setup-2